KevinVan720/morphable_shape/README.md

 ## Shape Morphing

-Every shape in this package can be gracefully morphed into another shape.
+Every shape in this package can be gracefully morphed into another shape, including
+the border(s).
 By creating a ShapeBorderTween:
 ```dart
 MorphableShapeBorder startBorder;
 MorphableShapeBorder endBorder;